Photos: Karina Titova, Sweden 2019

 Estonian government co-financing

 Erasmus+ participants who are students of Estonian universities receive co-financing from the Estonian government.
 In determining the amount of each government stipend, the University of Tartu takes into account the total amount of money allotted to the university and the number of students studying abroad during the period of financing.
 If there is money left over, the university may increase the stipend, with the stipulation that the final amount of support may not exceed the maximum of 200 euros/month.
 In allotting the leftover money, the cost of living in the student’s destination country and length of the student’s studies abroad may be taken into consideration.
 To allot this stipend, we sign a contract similar to the Erasmus+ grant agreement; it does not have to be applied for separately.
-The size of this stipend during previous years has been 300-450 euros (300 euros one-time paymant for 2019/20 academic year).
+The size of this stipend is ~200 euros one-time paymant for autumn semester 2021/22.

 The start and end dates of your studies abroad must be indicated in your learning agreement and Erasmus+ grant agreement prior to your departure.
 The start date of your mobility period is considered to be the first day that you need to be present at the receiving institution to attend courses.
 The end date of the period abroad is the last day on which you need to be present at the receiving institution.
 Keep in mind that the duration of your mobility must be no shorter than 3 months and must enable you to complete the courses specified in your learning agreement.
 All changes to the length of your mobility must be reflected in your learning agreement and your grant agreement.